 3. Vintage piano bench restoration

 We have been looking for a small bench for our guestroom for quite a while.
-Just before quarantine began, we found a well-worn vintage piano bench at a local antique store that we thought would fit perfectly.
+Just before quarantine began, we found a well-worn vintage piano bench at a local antique store.
 The bench had been painted black at some point and the paint was badly scratched, so we decided to strip it down to its original color.

 This was my first time stripping a piece of furniture.
 After doing some research, we decided to use Citristrip to remove the paint.
 It is easy to use and didn’t create terrible fumes.
 After applying the product and letting it sit for about an hour, I used a putty knife to scrape away the finish.
 It was a bit messy but very effective.
 Once the paint was removed, I decided that I liked the original color of the piece despite some uneven tones left behind by inconsistencies in the paint saturation.
-I did my best to iron out the worst dents (like I describe in my vanity restoration post) and covered the piece in a wax finish to help protect it.
+I did my best to iron out the worst dents (using the method that I describe in my vanity restoration post).
+When then covered the piece in a wax finish to help protect it.
 I am really happy with the finished piece and look forward to guests using it (when it is finally safe to travel and have visitors).

 4. Craft room pegboard

 When we refinished the basement last fall, we were able to use part of the unfinished portion to create a craft room.
 I love it and use it regularly.
 I wanted to have some storage near my workspace from which I could easily access my tools, so Brian and I decided to install a pegboard.
-In an effort to reduce waste, we re-used some pegboard that we had taken out of the garage (you can purchase pegboard at your local hardware store).
-It wasn’t in the best shape and wasn’t framed so it needed a bit of work.
+In an effort to reduce waste, we re-used some pegboard that we had taken out of the garage.
+However, you can easily purchase pegboard at your local hardware store.

 First, Brian cut the pegboard to the desired size.
 Next, we cut furring strips (1” x 2” boards) to create a ‘frame’ for the back of the pegboard.
-This is important because the board must be about an inch off of the wall in order for the hooks to be inserted.
+This is important because the board must be about an inch off of the wall in order for the hooks to be inserted into the pegboard holes.
 You can find numerous tutorials on how to do this online.
-Once the furring strips were added to the back of the pegboard, we added a veneer edging to make the side of the board look more finished.
+Once the furring strips were added to the back of the pegboard, we added a veneer edging on the side of the board.
 Brian then cut some molding to make a decorative frame on the front of the pegboard to make it look more polished.
-I painted everything white using leftover furniture paint from my morning room table project and then we installed it and added the frame.
+I painted everything white using leftover furniture paint from my morning room table project.
+We then we installed it and added the frame.

 I haven’t yet worked out how to best organize my tools, but you can find lots of pegboard accessory kits online.
 For now, I have more storage than I need- but I’m sure that my collection of crafting supplies will continue to grow over time.

-Although I am already back to work a few days a week, we hope to continue working on more home improvement and decor projects for the house now that the warmer temperatures allow us to complete projects that require paint and stain.
+Although I am already back to work a few days a week, we hope to continue working on more home improvement and décor projects.
+This will be much easier now that the warmer temperatures allow us to complete projects outside.
 What projects are you planning for your home this summer?